oracle-livelabs/oci/oci-stack-monitoring-getstarted/02-enterprise-summary/enterprise-summary.md

  	![Oracle Cloud console, Enterprise Summary](images/4-1-ent-sum.png " ")

 	Stack Monitoring makes it easy to troubleshoot any resource type and any metric at any time.
 All performance charts and tables can be modified or replaced to help identify problems or troubleshooting a specific performance problem.
-For example host metrics such as Disk Activity and Network Activity to correlate performance of network read and writes.
+The Enterprise Summary allows you to update a chart to display any two host metrics.
+If you have concerns regarding network storage latency you can update a scatter-plot to Disk Activity and Network Activity to correlate the performance of network read and writes.

  	![Oracle Cloud console, Enterprise Summary](images/4-2-ent-sum.png " ")